Priyadharshini-Balan/Transformer-Based-Emotion-Classification/README.md

 | DistilBERT    |        0.9332       |

 ### Confusion Matrices
-Confusion matrices were plotted for all models to analyze class‑wise performance.
+Confusion matrices were plotted for all models to analyze class‑wise performance
-DistilBERT showed the cleanest diagonal and the least confusion between similar emotions.
+DistilBERT showed the cleanest diagonal and the least confusion between similar emotions

 ---

 ## Key Insights and highlights of Pre-trained model
-- Classical models struggle with nuanced emotional cues.
+- Classical models struggle with nuanced emotional cues
-- LSTMs improve performance by capturing sequential dependencies.
+- LSTMs improve performance by capturing sequential dependencies
-- Transformers outperform both by leveraging deep contextual understanding.
+- Transformers outperform both by leveraging deep contextual understanding
-- DistilBERT provides the most reliable and balanced predictions.
+- DistilBERT provides the most reliable and balanced predictions